lmnr-ai/lmnr/README.md

 - frontend – the visual front-end dashboard for interacting with traces
 - python-executor – a small python sandbox that can run arbitrary code wrapped under a thin gRPC service
 - postgres – the database for all the application data
-- clickhouse – columnar OLAP database for more efficient event and trace analytics
+- clickhouse – columnar OLAP database for more efficient event, label, and trace analytics

 #### Local development